About

 Edward Miller

-Mara Ellison preparing espresso behind the bar for Online Coffee Guide
+Mara Ellison testing espresso drink recipes for Online Coffee Guide

 Mara Ellison

-• Espresso, milk texture, and brew recipe review
+• Espresso, milk texture, and home drink recipe review

 • Photography direction and visual credibility